Leaf-Agriculture/docs/docs/files_sample_output.md

 Despite the example units, Leaf's API will push through every unit, if the processed file contains the `required` (marked with *) properties.

+### Valid points

+The points in the standardGeoJSON are considered valid if all the following rules are true:

+"wetMass" > 0.0
+"wetMassPerArea" > 0.0
+"wetVolume" > 0.0
+"wetVolumePerArea" > 0.0
+"harvestMoisture" > 0.0
+"appliedRate" > 0.0
+"seedRate" > 0.0
+"tillageDepthActual" > 0.0
+"recordingStatus" == "On"

+If necessary Leaf API can automatically clean these points up using the configuration [`cleanupStandardGeojson`](configurations_overview.md).

 ### Images

 Also, Leaf displays all the numerical properties across all operation types via a png file.
 Here's a sample response from a Leaf harvested file.